ovh/terraform-ovh-commons/summit2018/README.md

 Please refer to the pre-requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.

-In addition of the previous pre-requisites, we need to introduce the ACME Let's Encrypt provider to manage the TLS certificate.
-The ACME provider is not already merged in the upstream terraform code, so you have to install it as a side plugin.
+In addition of the previous pre-requisites, we need to mention that this tech lab uses the last terraform OVH provider features that may not have been released officialy by Hashicorp at the time of this demo.
+You can build the OVH provider and make the proper terraform setup in order to use it if you don't want to wait for the official release.

 ## Register your OVH products